 More information can be found at: www.alcoholinfo.nl

-Smoking is bad for your baby as the toxins in your blood from the cigarette will reach the blood of your baby also.
+Smoking is bad for your baby as the toxins in your blood from the cigarette will reach the blood of your baby.
 This will limit the nutrients and oxygen needed for your baby’s development.
 It may also cause other (for the baby life-threatening) complications in pregnancy.
-Also cot deaths are more common if the pregnant woman has smoked, or if smoking takes place near the baby.
+Also cot/crib deaths are more common if pregnant women smoke, or if smoking takes place near the baby.
 Even passive smoking is unhealthy.
-Ask smokers near you to do so outside.
+Ask smokers near you to go outside.

 More information can be found on the Trimbos website.
 Always tell us if you are a smoker, we can then see if there is anything we can do to help you quit or perform additional checks during your pregnancy.